phluid61/internet-drafts/rfc8089-bis-info/draft.md

     2. Append the host-name field of the UNC string to the URI as its `host` component.
-If the host-name field is the string "localhost" this can produce an ambiguous file URI, and the field should be replaced with a fully qualified domain name or address.
+If the host-name field is the string "localhost" this can produce an ambiguous file URI, and the field SHOULD be replaced with a fully qualified domain name or address.

 3. Append the share-name: